rugbyprof/5443-Spatial-DB/Assignments/P04.4/README.md

 `𝑑`: the total horizontal distance traveled by the projectile

 The height `𝑦` of the projectile at distance `𝑥` is given by eq

-However I'm writing a 3D game engine and would like to find out how to make that equation work in a three dimensional space 𝑥,𝑦,𝑧.